 Where can I review NC State’s policies and regulations related to free speech?

-NC State’s polices and regulations related to free speech can be found on the university’s Policies, Regulations and Rules website, Student Involvement’s website and the “Additional Resources” section of this page.
+NC State’s policies and regulations related to free speech can be found on the university’s Policies, Regulations and Rules website and Student Involvement’s website.
 NC State’s policies and regulations are designed to be consistent with the university’s requirements under the law and to balance the university’s commitments to free speech with the safety and well-being of faculty, staff and students, and their invited guests.

 I want to hold an event on NC State’s campus.
 Whom should I contact?

 You should contact the responsible administrator to request the use of the space.
 A list of spaces that can be reserved and the administrator responsible for each space can be found on the Student Centers Events and Student Involvement websites.
 Requests to reserve space must be submitted electronically to the responsible administrator.
 Please review the regulation governing Use of University Space for more information.

 Note: Groups and individuals not affiliated with the university must be sponsored by a university group, student group or student in order to use space on NC State’s campus.
 A fee may be charged for the use of university space and any related security costs.